mtp1032/KaChing/README.md

 ## Troubleshooting

 - **White A/W didn’t sell?**
-  Ensure the **Sell white armor & weapons** option is checked and the item isn’t on the exclusion list.
+  Ensure that the **Sell white armor & weapons** option is checked and the item isn’t on the exclusion list.
 - **“Nothing to sell” but you expected sales?**
   Items may be excluded, or not classified as armor/weapon; try hovering them—slot lines like “Feet/Chest/Head” indicate armor.
 - **Seeing cursor “ghost” behavior?**